 Guitar Lessons San Rafael provides you with a dependable, qualified and experienced guitar teacher.
-Our resident guitar guru has over 25 years of experience and took lessons directly from John Scofield, Paul Gilbert, John Patitucci, Jim Hall, Mike Stern, & Jody Fisher.
-Guitar Lessons San Rafael is simply the best place to take guitar lessons.
+Our resident guitar guru has over 25 years of teaching experience and is currently the head of a music and recording arts department at a high school in Marin.
+In addition, he took lessons directly from John Scofield, Paul Gilbert, John Patitucci, Jim Hall, Mike Stern, & Jody Fisher.

 “Drew is the best you will find.
 I have been playing guitar for about 17 years, and am self taught.
 I learned more in 6 months of lessons with Drew than I did in 17 years combined.
 The key with Drew is that he has a music degree and understands music theory.
 Anyone can look up a guitar tab solo online and play it….but Drew will teach you WHY you are playing those particular notes, and what scale/mode those notes belong to in context with a particular song.
 It is this knowledge that will help you really learn how to play guitar, and not just memorize tabs you can find online.
 In addition, Drew is just a cool young guy, and fun to hang with.
 You will look forward to your sessions with Drew.
 His prices are reasonable for what he gives you, and I highly recommend him to anyone who wants to really learn how to play guitar, and learn music theory in Chicago.” – Dean L.